ucx

 decsepthe decimal separator

-groupsepeach character in this string is treated as group separator and ignored during conversion
+groupsepeach character in this string is treated as a group separator and ignored during conversion

 Return values